TheSunCat/Octopuzzler/README.md

 - < is for Dash Left.
 - > is for Dash Right.

+To claim ownership of your levels, put your name between the quotation marks after the "author" field.
+If you leave this field as "", your level will be by Anonymous.

 The game has two spots available for Guides: one on the left ("guideLeft") and one on the right ("guideRight").
-Within res/ObjectData/UI of your game folder, are the png files that compose the animations for the game's three Guides, "bind", "moving", and "multibind".
-When a guide is displayed in-game, it will start on 0th image of that animation and run to the final image of the animation before restarting.
-In order to add a custom Guide, name each frame of your Guide with your Guide's name followed by the number for that frame from zero.
-The frames will be played in sequential order.
-You can add a Guide to a level by putting the name of the Guide in quotations where "bind" or "moving" is present in the example.
+Available guides include "bind", "moving", or "multibind" is present in the example.
 To omit guides from your level, simply remove the field(s) "guideLeft" and/or "guideRight".

 The order that levels are given in follows similar naming conventions to that of animations.
 Levels are named "level" followed directly by the number in the